January 17, 2024

 On the National Audition Tour, class sizes can range from 20-40+ students depending on the studio space and the number of students signed up for the given age grouping.
 Classes can run from 1-2 hrs depending on size.
 We make every attempt to schedule plenty of time for each age group based on anticipated applicant numbers and we do our best to adhere to the published schedule throughout the day.
 In some cases, the administrator and faculty member may elect to divide an age group into two sections for abbreviated classes with fewer students – most often in cases where space is limited.
 However, we do make every attempt to end the second group by the end-time published in our schedule.
 We very much appreciate everyone’s flexibility and patience throughout the day!

-SAB’s audition classes are overseen by at least one member of SAB’s permanent faculty.
+SAB’s audition classes are overseen by at least one member of SAB’s year-round faculty.
 Larger auditions may include one faculty member teaching the class, and one observing and evaluating students.
 Most of our faculty evaluators are SAB Summer Course alumni and were once in your very shoes!
 They understand the anxiety that may accompany a student’s audition experience and aim to make applicants feel comfortable and teach an enriching technique class along the way.

-SAB’s 2024 audition faculty include:
+SAB’s 2025 audition faculty include:

 Aesha Ash